-TechSpot is looking to hire writers that are driven and self-motivated when it comes to computing and technology in general.
+TechSpot is looking to hire writers that are driven and self-motivated when it comes to computing and personal technology.
 If you're familiar with what we do, then you know we require profound understanding of technical matters and the ability to write about it with accuracy and authority.
 Being a regular reader of TechSpot is not a requirement but certainly a big plus.

-We have three freelance positions available: daily news reporter, weekend news reporter and feature writer position (for putting together longer form articles about hardware or software, depending on your strengths).
+We have two freelance positions available: daily news reporter and feature writer position.

-- The feature writer will work exclusively on longer form articles, guides and/or explainers.
+- The feature writer will work exclusively on longer form articles, guides or explainers.
+Depending on your strengths, these articles can be related to hardware topics, software how-tos or tech culture pieces.
 For example, explaining what does the CPU cache do, or writing a walk-thru of common BIOS settings (hardware), testing the best password managers, or explaining how torrenting works (software/web), you name it.

 A few other notes that apply to all openings: